 - Collect evidence.
-This includes documents, photos and witnesses that show that the person or business owes your money.
+This includes documents, photos, receipts and witnesses that show that the person or business owes your money.

 - Send a demand letter.
 It is best to send one copy certified mail, one copy regular mail and keep one copy for yourself.

-What do I include in a demand letter?
+What should I include in a demand letter?

-- The name and address of the person or business you want to sue.
+- Include the name and address of the person or business you want to sue.

 - State your claim.
 If you are making more than one claim, be sure to:

 - List the amount you believe you are owed for each claim.

 - Add up the amounts of all the claims.

 - Include a short statement of why you believe that you are entitled to money for each claim.
 Be sure to provide enough information so that the person or business knows why you are demanding money.